alditoOt/Momodora-Moonlit-Farewell-Randomizer/release files/MomodoraMFRandomizer/en_setup.md

 - Fairy Village, talking to the big fairy woman whose name I don't remember right now (yeah, you're gonna have to use the elevators for this one...)
 - Ashen Hinterlands, Serpent that gives you the Lunar Attunement

+## IMPORTANT
+**IF** leaving and entering the room again doesn't give you your skill back, you can go back to the main menu and open your save file.
+This should give you back your skill, and you will usually enter the rooms where you get these only once or twice.
+This is an unfortunate oversight on how the game handles these skills so this is the workaround for now.

 ## Items You Can Receive
 - All skills (all 5 main skills and fast travel)
-- All Sigils (except for Oracle, The Fool, Living Blood and all Sigils you can buy from Cereza)
+- All Sigils (Save for The Fool, Living Blood and all Sigils you can buy from Cereza.
+Checking these locations will send a location check as well as giving you their respective Sigil)
 - All Grimoires
+- 50 Lunar Crystals

+## Optional Items You Can Receive (based on YAML settings)
+- Gold Moonlit Dust
+- Silver Moonlit Dust
+- Windmill Key
+- Oracle Sigil
+- 4 Final Boss Keys

 # Victory Condition
 The game is considered finished when you defeat the final boss and finish watching the text after the black screen.
-At that point, the server will release all remaining items.

 # Small Notes (aka Small Bugs That I'll Fix Later ~~Hopefully~~)
 These are things that happen during the game, not detrimental for the randomizer experience but maybe a tad bit annoying...
 - When hosting on the page, when you send a check, the game might freeze for a tiny bit.
 That's completely normal, I'll look into fixing that later if possible ~~let's hope that's a quick fix~~, ~~no, I'm not mining bitcoin~~
   - The game might freeze for longer if you open it again in a previous session.
 That's because it's giving you all your unlocked items on the session, so don't worry, the game didn't crash, it's loading (there's probably an implementation that won't cause this, but I'm new to modding......)
 - When you load the game again, there's a possibility that if you received a skill without checking the location where you'd get it, the game will send the check as if you just did.
-Doesn't happen everytime but I saw it happen (and for some reason the Lunar Attunement seems to be the location most affected)
+While it might be a bit annoying, only 5 locations are affected by this, so at least you're not freely giving away that many items.
 - Due to how the game handles skills, receiving the Fast Travel will always send the check.
 It doesn't happen the other way around